xlladdins/xll/docs/Excel4MacrosA-D.md

 **ANOVA1**?(inprng, outrng, grouped, labels, alpha)

-Inprng    is the input range.
+Inprng&nbsp;&nbsp;&nbsp;&nbsp;is the input range.

-Outrng    is the first cell (the upper-left cell) in the output table or the name, as text, of a new sheet to contain the output table.
+Outrng&nbsp;&nbsp;&nbsp;&nbsp;is the first cell (the upper-left cell) in the output table or the name, as text, of a new sheet to contain the output table.
 If FALSE, blank, or omitted, places the output table in a new workbook.

-Grouped    is a text character that indicates whether the data in the input range is organized by row or column.
+Grouped&nbsp;&nbsp;&nbsp;&nbsp;is a text character that indicates whether the data in the input range is organized by row or column.

   - > If grouped is "C" or omitted, then the data is organized by
     > column.

   - > If grouped is "R", then the data is organized by row.

-Labels    is a logical value that describes where the labels are located in the input range, as shown in the following table:
+Labels&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that describes where the labels are located in the input range, as shown in the following
+table:

 |                  |             |                                                   |
 | ---------------- | ----------- | ------------------------------------------------- |